jfroco/retroarch-cores-aarch64/README.md

 aarch64-linux-gnu-strip fuse_libretro.so
 ```

 8. Copy the new core (.so file) to the appropriate folder.
-In the case of Knulli Batocera, copy it to the SD card in this folder:"
+In the case of Knulli Batocera, copy it to the SD card in this folder:
 ```
 /usr/lib/libretro/
 ```